-As well as an Adviser of Study, you will also be assigned to a member of academic staff who will act as your Personal Development Adviser (PDA).
+As well as a Year Coordinator, you will also be assigned to a member of academic staff who will act as your Personal Development Adviser (PDA).
 The role of the PDA is to encourage you to reflect on your study in Physics and help you develop to be a Physicist who is enquiring, engaged, enterprising and ethical, all the attributes necessary for a graduate fit for the 21st Century.
-Should any problems arise during your study your PDA will be able to direct you to the relevant support staff within the

-University.
-If you have any problems then please inform the Department so that we can put measures in place to help you.

-If you have any problem contacting your PDA, please email pda@phys.strath.ac.uk
+Should any problems arise during your study, your PDA will be able to direct you to the relevant support staff within the University.
+If you have any problems, then please inform the Department so that we can put measures in place to help you.
+If you have any problem contacting your PDA, please discuss with your year advisor.